How to resolve font problems during Word to PDF or image conversion?

 Suggestion 3: Embed fonts in DOCX

-If you are still facing any preservation issues after using the above solutions, it is possible that your machine does not contain the respective font and the PDF viewer is unable to load the content properly.
+If you are still facing preservation issues after using the above solutions, it is possible that your machine does not contain the respective font and the PDF viewer is unable to load the content properly.
 To resolve this, you can embed the fonts in the PDF document itself.
 This will allow you to transfer the PDF documents to any device without experiencing any content preservation differences.

 Embed Subset Fonts

-This setting allows you to embed the particular font information (glyphs) from the TrueType fonts used for the rendered characters in converted PDF document.
+This setting allows you to embed particular font information (glyphs) from the TrueType fonts used for the rendered characters in the converted PDF document.

 The following code sample shows how to embed the TrueType fonts into the converted PDF document.